Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Background and Preliminaries

-where $N_t\in\mathbb{N}$ denotes the total number of time steps, and the time step is chosen to be fixed, i.e., $\Delta t_n = \Delta t$, and $t_n=n\Delta t$.
+where $N_t\in\mathbb{N}$ denotes the total number of time steps.
 With an appropriate selection of coefficients $\alpha_i$ and $\beta_i$, the general formulation of \eqref{eq:ode2} will cover linear multistep schemes, where specific examples are provided in Section \ref{sec:experiments}.